Kansas City Chiefs vs. Tennessee Titans NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Chiefs stats and trends

-- Kansas City has covered the spread on two occasions this year.
+- Kansas City has covered the spread on two occasions this season.

-- This season, the Chiefs have two ATS wins in four games as a favorite of 5.5 points or more.

-- Kansas City's games this year have gone over the total in four out of seven opportunities (57.1%).
+- Kansas City has hit the over in 57.1% of its opportunities this year (four times over seven games with a set point total).

-- Kansas City is 2-2 against the spread and 3-1 overall in games when it records more than 26.8 points.
+- When Kansas City records more than 26.8 points, it is 2-2 against the spread and 3-1 overall.

-- Kansas City is 2-5 against the spread and 3-3 overall when the team churns out more than 384.0 yards.
+- Kansas City is 2-5 against the spread and 3-3 overall when the team totals over 384.0 yards.

-- The Chiefs have turned the ball over 14 times this season, nine more turnovers than the Titans have forced (5).
+- This year, the Chiefs have turned the ball over 14 times, nine more than the Titans' takeaways (5).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Kansas City's matchup with the Titans.